Date: January 30, 2020

 5.4.1 Describe with the employee the impact their absences have had on the workplace and students.

-5.4.2 Provide support and identify services that are available to the employee, including but not limited to, the Employee and Family Assistance Program, Alberta School Employee Benefit Plan and the division’s People Services Department.
+5.4.2 Provide support and identify services that are available to the employee, including but not limited to, the Employee and Family Assistance Program, Alberta School Employee Benefit Plan and the division’s Human Resources Department.

 5.4.3 The initial coaching meeting shall include a summary note of the discussion, shared with the teacher and kept by the Principal for a full school year.